 The best part of a gel ice pack is its squishy, flexible nature.
 The time frame for this method is more important, depending on what type of ice pack you want.
 It can be soft and squishy if you freeze it for a couple of hours.
-The loner you leave it in the freezer, the more icy and firm it will become.
+The longer you leave it in the freezer, the more icy and firm it will become.
 Either way, it’s a simple method that can be made in any size Ziploc bag You can hold it against your head or mold it to the body part in question (or in pain).
-It holds its cold well.
+It holds its coldness well.
 Just fill a plastic zip-lock bag with corn syrup or dish soap (no need to measure) and freeze.
 The corn syrup or dish soap will not freeze solid making it a perfect cooling therapy.

 4. Salt and Water Ice Pack:

 Salt changes the freezing temperature of water so that your DIY ice pack is more slushy-like.
-Simply combine two tablespoons of salt for every two cups of water in a ziplock bag and freeze for a few hours.
-A quart ziploc bag is the perfect size for combining 2 cups of water and 2 tablespoons of salt.
+Simply combine two tablespoons of salt for every two cups of water in a Ziplock bag and freeze for a few hours.
+A quart Ziploc bag is the perfect size for combining 2 cups of water and 2 tablespoons of salt.
 Regular table salt is fine to use.

 A final word…

 Whether you suffer from chronic or episodic migraines, finding a combination of treatments that work for you can take some trial and error.
 Using an ice pack is an affordable and effortless way of improving migraine pain at home, but you may also want to try other approaches like keeping a migraine diary, avoiding triggers, and taking daily nutritional supplements to complement your natural regime.